March 22, 1930 - November 26, 2021

 YouTube or as part of the Great Performances DVD collection.

-I know a music video doesn’t officially fit the “Sondheim in the Movies” theme of this tribute, but this is included here because Oscar-winning, Miss Show-Biz herself, Liza Minnelli, delivers more deliriously extravagant drama, anguish, camp, and pathos in 4 ½ minutes than you’d find in a Douglas Sirk/David Lynch film festival.
-If you're looking for a movie connection, imagine this video as a 20-years-later sequel to Minnelli's The Sterile Cuckoo (1969) with an adult Pookie Adams still getting herself into obsessive relationships.
+I know a music video doesn’t officially fit the “Sondheim in the Movies” theme of this tribute, but this is included here because Oscar-winning, Miss Show-Biz herself, Liza Minnelli, delivers more deliriously extravagant drama, anguish, camp, and genuine pathos in 4 ½ minutes than you’ll find in a Douglas Sirk/David Lynch film festival.

 |In the comic whodunit Knives Out (2019) Daniel Craig |

-plays a master detective with a fondness for Sondheim
+plays a gay master detective with a fondness for Sondheim